dce/privacy-talk/README.md

 ## The Tools: Messaging

 * What?
+  * End-to-end (e2e) encrypted messaging app
 * Why?
+  * IDK, I'm a private person
+  * e2e-encrypted apps make your communication less likely to be intercepted by third parties
 * David recommends: [Signal][13]
   * Apple Messages is fine too
     (if all of your contacts are on iOS)
   * WhatsApp is also OK
     (but has that Zuck stink on it)